tumido/llm-d-deployer/quickstart/README.md

 - [ghcr.io Registry – sign-up & credentials](https:/github.com/)
 - [Red Hat Registry – terms & access](https://access.redhat.com/registry/)
 - [HuggingFace HF_TOKEN](https://huggingface.co/docs/hub/en/security-tokens) with download access for the model you want to use.
 By default the sample application will use [meta-llama/Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct).

-  > ⚠️ You may need to visit Hugging Face [meta-llama/Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) and
+> ⚠️ Your Hugging Face account must have access to the model you want to use.
+You may need to visit Hugging Face [meta-llama/Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) and
-  > accept the usage terms to pull this with your HF token if you have not already done so.
+> accept the usage terms if you have not already done so.

 Registry Authentication: The installer looks for an auth file in: